pilegard/psychmethods/docs/02-getting-started.md

 There are two basic forms of statistical relationship: differences between groups and correlations between quantitative variables.
 Although both are consistent with the general definition of a statistical relationship—the average score on one variable differs across levels of the other—they are usually described and analyzed somewhat differently.
 For this reason it is important to distinguish them clearly.

-#### Differences Between Groups {-}
+### Differences Between Groups {-}

 One basic form of statistical relationship is a difference between the mean scores of two groups on some variable of interest.
 A wide variety of research questions in psychology take this form.
-Are women more talkative than men?
-Do children using human figure drawings recall more touch information than children not using human figure drawings?
+Can people multitask?
+Are flashcards more effective for learning than studying notes?
 Do people talking on a cell phone have poorer driving abilities than people not talking on a cell phone?
 Do people receiving Psychotherapy A tend to have fewer depressive symptoms than people receiving Psychotherapy B?
 Later we will also see that such relationships can involve more than two groups and that the groups can consist of the very same individuals tested at different times or under different conditions.
 For now, however, it is easiest to think in terms of two distinct groups.

 Differences between groups are usually described by giving the mean score and standard deviation for each group.
 This information can also be presented in a bar graph like that in Figure \@ref(fig:bargraph), where the heights of the bars represent the group means.